-We’re expanding (the photo will, too, if you click it). — Where there is room for mezzos, there needs to be room for contraltos, as well.
+We’re expanding. — Where there is room for mezzos, there needs to be room for contraltos, as well.
 For anything that roughly falls into the “tall, dark, I-faint-at-her-chest-notes” category.
 And there’s no better start than Marijana Mijanovic, whom you seem to like just as much as I do: When I checked the search engine terms this morning, “Mijanovic” came up right behind “Malena Ernman” and “mezzo watch”.

 Serbian contralto Marijana Mijanovic is the rare case of a voice with a spectacularly dark color, but not the voluptuousness of sound that is usually associated with low female voices – think Marilyn Horne or Ewa Podlès.
 The combination of dark color, but a very slender, pure tone has gotten Mijanovic more than one comparison with her male colleagues from the countertenor league.
 It has also gotten her pegged with the keyword “androgynous” to a point where it’s become tedious.
 In fact, I dare you to find a Mijanovic performance review that does NOT use the word “androgynous” at some point.

 The struggle for adjective on the side of the critics shows how much confusion a voice can cause when it doesn’t fit into our expectations of gendered sound.
 A contralto with a dark color, according to the stereotype, has to be the kind of large, maternal sound which all Erdas are made of.
 The bodies, as well, that we associate with contralto sound tend to be the large and maternal kind, which puts the slender – both vocal and physical – baroque-school contraltos like Mijanovic or Sara Mingardo in an odd position.